Last Updated on

 What makes a good investment property?

 One of the greatest advantages of rental properties is they are easy to leverage, which means finance.
 Most banks will require at least 20% down when you finance a rental property, but it is possible to buy rentals with less money down.
 You can buy as an owner occupant then turn the property into a rental later on, or you can house hack or use the BRRR method.
-I talk about all of these techniques and more in my article how to buy an investment with no money down.

 When you use leverage to buy a rental, you are able to buy an expensive asset with less money than the asset costs.
 If you buy a $100,000 house with a $20,000 down payment (there will be more costs), a 5% increase in value does not equal a 5% increase in your investment.
 It equals a 25% increase in your investment because you only invested $20,000…not $100,000.